Vaccination status declaration form

 Jean Thomas is Assistant Professor at Queen’s Law.
 She is joint convenor of the Colloquium in Legal and Political Philosophy.
 She is a graduate of the University of Toronto with a Master of Arts in English Literature and a Juris Doctor, as well as of New York University, with a Master of Laws and a doctorate in law.
 Prior to joining Queen’s, Professor Thomas was a Post-doctoral Fellow at Stanford University’s McCoy Center for Ethics in Society and a Max Weber Fellow at the European University Institute.

 Sabine Tsuruda is an Assistant Professor at Queen’s Law.
 She graduated from the Joint JD/PhD Program in Law and Philosophy at UCLA, where she studied as a Charlotte W. Newcombe Doctoral Dissertation Fellow and served as a Senior Editor of the UCLA Law Review.
 Prior to joining Queen’s, she was a Predoctoral Fellow in Law and Philosophy at UCLA.
 She also holds a BA in Political Science and a MA in Philosophy from Stanford University.

-Grégoire Webber is Canada Research Chair in Public Law and Philosophy of Law at Queen’s Law, cross-appointed to the Department of Philosophy, and Visiting Senior Fellow at the London School of Economics and Political Science.
-He is joint convenor of the Colloquium in Legal and Political Philosophy.
+Grégoire Webber is Canada Research Chair in Public Law and Philosophy of Law at Queen’s Law, cross-appointed to the Department of Philosophy, and Visiting Fellow at the London School of Economics and Political Science.
+He is joint convenor of the Queen's Colloquium in Legal and Political Philosophy.